Key takeaways

 3. Numbing condoms, wipes, or creams

 Creams, wipes, and even some types of condoms contain numbing medication, such as lidocaine or benzocaine, on the inside.
 This can reduce sensation, which might make you last longer.
 Anesthetizing creams sold over-the-counter (OTC) have the same effect.
 Remember, discuss the use of such treatments with a healthcare professional before trying them out on your own to make sure they are safe for you.
+When using wipes, follow the instructions and be sure to wait until the local anesthetic has dried.
+Otherwise, you might cause some of the numbing effects to affect your partner as well.

 4. Selective Serotonin Reuptake Inhibitors (SSRIs)

 Some selective serotonin reuptake inhibitors (SSRIs), like paroxetine and sertraline, can cause a side effect called "anorgasmia," which means achieving orgasm is difficult or impossible.
-However, when it comes to treating PE, this side effect may be a benefit.
+However, when it comes to treating PE, a lesser version of this side effect may be a benefit.
 Studies have shown that sertraline, the active ingredient in Zoloft (a medication commonly prescribed to treat depression), can extend the time to ejaculation and enhance sexual satisfaction for patients and their partners.
 In fact, SSRIs can be prescribed off-label to treat premature ejaculation and SSRIs are mentioned in the International Society of Sexual Medicine’s guidelines for the treatment of premature ejaculation as being “usually effective in delaying ejaculation.”

 5. Sex therapy

-If you experience premature ejaculation as a result of performance anxiety, general anxiety surrounding sex, lack of confidence, or low self esteem, a sex therapist may be able to help you.
+If you experience premature ejaculation as a result of performance anxiety, general anxiety surrounding sex, lack of confidence, or low self-esteem, a sex therapist may be able to help you.
 A sex-positive therapist or counselor will help you address the source of your anxiety and provide helpful exercises or tips for you to try in the bedroom.

 Contrary to portrayals in TV and film, sex does not have to end after penile ejaculation.
 While premature ejaculation can be a stressful experience, it doesn't mean playtime is over.
 Explore other ways to fulfill the needs of you and your partner digitally, orally, with toys, and by paying attention to other erogenous zones.